Grant Deadlines

 3. Background and significance

-7. Timeline – project completion is expected 12 months after the initial award.
-A 6 month no cost extension may be requested with appropriate justification.
+5. Timeline – project completion is expected 12 months after the initial award.

 Provide a detailed budget and justification that will be considered in the review.
-Budgets should be realistic and any additional funds available to contribute to the project should be discussed.
-Equipment is allowed if well justified.
+Budgets should be realistic and any additional funds available to contribute to the project should be discussed at a high level.
+A detailed budget for items that are part of the infrastructure that support the project, but are outside of the scope of the grant, are not required.
 Indirect costs are not allowed.
-If institutions mandate indirect funding, please reach out to the grants administrator for further discussion (grants@pgrn.org).

 Criteria for Review

-Proposals will be reviewed by a Grant Review Committee composed of PGRN members with appropriate expertise.
-Scorable criteria include significance, study design and analysis, strength of collaborations, inclusion of diverse and understudied populations, feasibility of completion during funding period, and potential for future funding.
-Each proposal will be reviewed by at least two reviewers and scores will be reviewed for prioritization for funding by the entire review panel.
-Reviewer comments will be shared with all applicants after the final funding decision.
+Proposals will be reviewed by an Expert Review Panel with support from the PGRN Scientific Committee.
+Scorable criteria include significance, study design and analysis, strength of collaborations, inclusion of diverse and understudied populations, and feasibility of completion during funding period.
+Investigators will be assessed as acceptable or not, consistent with new NIH criteria, and priority will be given to investigators who are within 10 years of completing training.
+Each proposal will be reviewed by at least two reviewers and applicants with competitive scores will be reviewed for prioritization for funding by the entire review panel.
+Reviewer comments will be summarized and shared with all applicants after the final funding decision.
 The final selection for funding will be made by the PGRN Executive Council.

 HOW TO APPLY